 A smart owner will avoid potential problems on an outing by having additional equipment on board.
 Normally, this equipment is dependent on the body of water and the length of the trip.
 We suggest the following-as a minimum.
+Your Supra dealer can also

+- We suggest the following-as a minimum.
 Your Supra dealer can also assist you with additional recommendations.

 - An anchor with at least 75 feet of line

 - A manual bailing device for removing water

 - A combination oar/boat hook

 - A day-and-night visual distress signal

 - A first aid kit and manual

 - An airway breathing tube

 - A waterproof flashlight

 - A set of local navigation charts

-- Mooring lines and fenders
+- · Mooring lines and fenders

 - Extra engine oil

 - A tool kit

 - A portable AM/FM radio or weather radio

 - VHF hand held marine radio

 - Cell Phone